munificent/craftinginterpreters/book/functions.md

 ^code parse-return-statement

-After snagging the previously-consumed `return` keyword, we look for a value expression.
+After snagging the previously consumed `return` keyword, we look for a value expression.
 Since many different tokens can potentially start an expression, it's hard to tell if a return value is *present*.
 Instead, we check if it's *absent*.
 Since a semicolon can't begin an expression, if the next token is